JD Vance says national unity is impossible with those celebrating Charlie Kirk's killing

 The Republican vice president, 41, was especially close to Kirk, founder of Turning Point USA, one of the nation’s largest political organizations with chapters on high school and college campuses.
 The two began a friendship nearly a decade ago, and Kirk advocated for Vance to be Republican Donald Trump’s choice for vice president last year.
 Kirk also was someone who had Trump's ear.

 Vance spoke in the show's opening segment Monday about being at a loss for words as he sat with Erika Kirk last week.
-But he said she told him something he'll never forget, which was that her husband had never raised his voice to her and was never “cross or mean-spirited to her.”
+But he said she told him something he'll never forget, which was that the father of their two young children had never raised his voice to her and was never “cross or mean-spirited to her.”

 Vance allowed that he could not say the same about himself.

-“I took from that moment that I needed to be a better husband and I needed to be a better father,” the vice president said on the program, which was streamed on Rumble.
+“I took from that moment that I needed to be a better husband and I needed to be a better father,” the vice president said on the program, which airs on Rumble, a streaming platform.
 “That is the way I'm going to honor my friend.”

 The conversation turned toward fighting what Vance described as “festering violence on the far left” with Miller, the first guest.